Ongomobile/Gatsby-firebase-estimator/README.md

 ## How To Use

-1. Set up Firebase projet
+1. Set up Firebase project

    [Firebase console](https://console.firebase.google.com/u/4/)